thomaslaurenson/trophyroom/hackthebox/startingpoint/3_vaccine/README.md

 1 of 1 target successfully completed, 1 valid password found
 ```

 Had no luck.
 Put in another 30 minutes or so - and was down a rabbit hole.
 Looked up a walk-through and discovered that to progress in this machine - you needed credentials from the previous machine.
 I had these!
 Or so I thought.
-The credentials are from the "post-exploitation" phase and located in the `/root` folder of the previous machine (Oopsie).
+The credentials are from the "post-exploitation" phase and located in the `/root` folder of the previous machine (named Oopsie).
 I never do post-exploitation on Hack the Box - and was left frustrated (again) by the starting point boxes.
 Anyway, the credential found were.

 - Username: `ftpuser`
 - Password: `mc@F1l3ZilL4`